10 Cloverfield Lane

 Story Breakdown

 The plot weaves a complex web of mystery and suspense.
 After a catastrophic car crash, a young woman wakes up in a survivalist's underground bunker, where he claims to have saved her from an apocalyptic attack that has left the outside world uninhabitable.
-Information is revealed strategically, keeping viewers engaged as they piece together clues alongside the protagonist.
+Information is revealed strategically, keeping viewers engaged as they piece together clues alongside John Goodman.
 The narrative maintains momentum through well-timed revelations and unexpected turns.

 Narrative Structure